k65yang/general_code/cive497/task2/task2.md

 ## Problem 6 - Fourier Transformation 1

 ## Problem 7 - Fourier Transformation 2
-a) I could not derived this integral.
+a) I could not derive this integral.
 Not attempted.

 b) Y plotted in time domain.

+Y plotted in frequency domain.
+Matlab fft function was used.

 c) Y plotted in time domain.

+Y plotted in frequency domain.
+Matlab fft function was used.